7 Common Freelance Pricing Mistakes New Freelancers Make

 New freelancers often price as if every working hour is billable.
 In reality, a large portion of your week goes to administration, sales calls, revisions, bookkeeping, and learning.

-Brennan Dunn, founder of Double Your Freelancing, has shared detailed breakdowns showing that many freelancers bill only 50-60% of their working hours.
+Brennan Dunn, founder of Double Your Freelancing, has shared detailed breakdowns showing that many freelancers bill only 50 to 60 percent of their working hours.
 When he adjusted his pricing to account for this reality, his income stabilized without increasing workload.

 Ignoring unbillable time leads to burnout and resentment, even when work is steady.

 New freelancers often rush to send a number because they fear losing momentum.
-This leads to under-scope projects and unpaid overtime.
+This leads to under-scoped projects and unpaid overtime.

 Experienced consultants like Blair Enns emphasize separating discovery from pricing.
 Understanding goals, constraints, and decision-makers before providing a quote leads to more accurate pricing and fewer surprises.